MiladGhanbari/IMDb-Sentiment-Analysis/README.md

 # Instructions:

-Libraries Used: Scikit-Learn, NLTK, OS, Numpy, pickle
+Libraries used: Scikit-Learn, NLTK, OS, Numpy, pickle

 Directories:
 ****Put train and test files in the same directory as the codes.****